Father Time suggesting that Baby New Year get serious about memory drawing.

 Your Year of Memory Drawing

 Don’t let the fact that it’s not New Years Day prevent you from getting serious about memory drawing.
-Whether you follow the Memory Drawing book, take the Memory Drawing course, or do it all on your own, resolve now to make this year, your year of memory drawing.
+Whether you follow the exercises given in The Memory Drawing Course Book or do it all on your own, resolve now to make this year, your year of memory drawing.
 You’ll not regret it.